NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 The final triangulated positions can be used for alignment with ``pc_align`` (:numref:`pc_align`).
-Then, use ``--min-triangulation-angle 15.0`` with bundle adjustment or some other higher value, to filter out unreliably triangulated points.
+Then, use ``--min-triangulation-angle 10.0`` with bundle adjustment or some other higher value, to filter out unreliable triangulated points.
 (This still allows, for example, to have a triangulated point obtained by the intersection of three rays, with some of those rays having an angle of at least this while some a much smaller angle.)

-As a finer-grained metric, initial and final ``raw_pixels.txt`` files will be written, having the row and column residuals (reprojection errors) for each pixel in each camera.

 GCP report
 ^^^^^^^^^^